-After an incubation period of 1-3 days after a tick bite or 5-6 days after exposure to infected blood, CCHF produces an initial illness with sudden onset of fever, weakness, malaise, and back pain lasting 2-7 days.
+After an incubation period of 1-3 days following a tick bite or 5-6 days after exposure to infected blood, CCHF produces an initial illness with sudden onset of fever, weakness, malaise, and back pain lasting 2-7 days.
 It often does not progress beyond this phase, but when it does, it may progress to fulminant hepatitis, jaundice, disseminated intravascular coagulation (DIC), hemorrhage, shock, and death.
 Asymptomatic and mild infections occur often, but the mortality rate of the hemorrhagic form is 20%-50%.

 At present, no vaccine is available.

-Occupations at higher risk for contracting CCHF include workers from the livestock and agricultural industries, slaughterhouse workers, veterinarians, hunters, campers, hikers, and farmers.
+People at higher risk for contracting CCHF include workers from the livestock and agricultural industries, slaughterhouse workers, veterinarians, hunters, campers, hikers, and farmers.